odoo/odoo/doc/reference/orm.rst

   the changes performed during the method are then sent to the client program and become visible to the user

-* Both computed fields and new-API onchanges are automatically called by the client without having to add them in views
+* Both computed fields and onchanges are automatically called by the client without having to add them in views
 * It is possible to suppress the trigger from a specific field by adding ``on_change="0"`` in a view::